-Fine-grained files for definition of page actions and parameters
+Fine-grained files for definition of navigation, page actions and parameters

-If you have a lot of different page actions and page parameters, you will almost certainly want to split the declarations up over multiple files.
-You can define actions and parameters for a page with the view id / calc/calculator.jsp in a resource named calc/calculator.page.xml.
+If you have a lot of different page actions and page parameters, or even just a lot of navigation rules, you will almost certainly want to split the declarations up over multiple files.
+You can define actions and parameters for a page with the view id /calc/calculator.jsp in a resource named calc/calculator.page.xml.
 The root element in this case is the cpage> element, and the view id is implied: